qbss/installit/README.md

 [2018-03-06_22:25:54]: Set /usr/share/bash-completion/completions/apt-undo-install to 644 permissions
 ```

-Want a list of all of the programs or other package-type items available with insit?
+Want a list of all of the items available with insit?
 Be sure to update insit to be sure you're seeing the latest list, but as of now:

 ```
 $ insit -A